emirhg/angular-ganalytics/README.md

 # angular-ganalytics
-Google Analytics for AngularJS.
+Google Analytics interaction for AngularJS.
 Tracks every single view instead of just the main index.
+It also tracks file downloads.

 ## Installation